-We specialize in laser development, for macromolecular drug development.
+We will specialize in laser development, for macromolecular drug development.

-For example, our laser offers advances in the area of X-ray holography for the time resolved capability of measuring the 3-D change of a molecule subject to some sort of stimulus – i.e. laser output.
-At a two-orders of magnitude cost reduction on current technology, and with energies, and speeds, approaching synchrotron sources, macromolecular R&D will be affordable to research organizations, universities, and across the BioPharma and pharmaceutical industries.
+For example, our laser will offer advances in the area of X-ray holography for the time resolved capability of measuring the 3-D change of a molecule subject to some sort of stimulus – i.e. laser output.
+At a two-orders of magnitude cost reduction on synchrotrons, with similar energies, and speed of processing due to a 3 to 5 orders of magnitude increase in photons per shot over current lab equipment, advanced macromolecular R&D will be affordable to research organizations, universities, and across the BioPharma and pharmaceutical industries.

 Contact us to find out more.